josephryan/Beroe_genome/04-GENE_FAMILIES/04-OPSINS/01-EXPANDED_ANALYSIS/README.md

 * expanded_opsin_commands.md - commands to perform phylogenetic analyses

+* opsins_outgroups.fa - alignment file produced for the analysis

 * rename_long_names.pl - custom script to rename long gene names

 ### The following taxa and protein models were used for this analysis